How to buy the best TV

 By Martin Pratt

-When your greeted with a wall of thin-bezel flatscreen TVs at your local John Lewis that all look more or less the same, it may seem as though there’s not much to pick between them.
-But huge differences in size, picture resolution, different remotes and smart TV platforms mean these are vastly different machines.
-There can be significant differences even within the same brand, with TVs from more premium ranges coming with unique features – and some are certainly better than others.
+When you're greeted with a wall of thin-bezel flatscreen TVs from LG, Panasonic, Hisense, Samsung and Sony at your local John Lewis, which all look more or less the same, it may seem as though there’s not much to pick between them.

 - What size TV should I buy?

 - When's the best time to buy a new TV?

 - How do I choose the best TV brand?

 What TV is best for you?

 There's more to consider with TVs than just how big the screen size.
 Slide through the gallery and click on the information buttons to discover more about screen types, such as LED, OLED, HD and 4K, as well as features including built-in recording and how to connect devices.

 TVs may all look pretty similar when they're lining store shelves, but different resolutions, screen types and software means it's more than just the price tag that sets them apart from each other.